-We are working closely with Council to deliver this large scale drainage project and will do our best to organise the major construction activities to minimise impacts on local residents.
+We are working closely with council to deliver this large-scale drainage project, and will do our best to plan the major construction activities to minimise impacts on local residents.

-- Remediation of the Colbert Creek outlet to improve the function of the waterway and surrounding drainage.
+- remediating the Colbert Creek outlet to improve the function of the waterway and surrounding drainage

-- Construction of a new wetland south of the estate on Council land.
+- constructing a new wetland south of the estate on council land

-- Construction of a diversion pipe from Colbert Creek running south along Bass Highway and connecting into the new wetland area.
+- constructing a diversion pipe from Colbert Creek, running south along Bass Highway and connecting into the new wetland area

-- Creation of two levee banks approximately 1-2 metres high.
+- creating two levee banks approximately 1 to 2 metres high

-- Removal and pruning of some trees along the updated works.
+- removing and pruning some trees along the updated works.

-Major works on the waterway diversion are expected to commence late September and will be scheduled alongside the Council’s drainage works to minimise disturbance to local residents.
+Major works on the waterway diversion are expected to commence in October 2020 and will be scheduled alongside the council’s drainage works to minimise disturbance to local residents.

 The creation of the new wetland is expected to be complete by April/May 2021.